 Intimate images/videos can be of someone nude or semi-nude.
 Often these images are produced and shared with someone consensually – this doesn’t mean that this person has consent to share them with others under the law.

-What to do if you’re images have been shared
+What to do if your images have been shared

 - Screenshot the content if you can and record the URL, the time it was posted and any other relevant details like how it made you feel